kwamewilder/NGO/README.md

 ## Contributors

-We would like to acknowledge the hard work and dedication of our team members who contributed to this project:
+We would like to express our appreciation for the hard work and dedication of our team members who contributed to this project:

 - **Abdelrahman Nader**
 - **Karim Omar**